Marlon Williams (New Zealand musician): 2013–2018: Early solo career and Marlon Williams

-2018–present: Make Way for Love and Live at Auckland Town Hall
+2018–2019: Make Way for Love and Live at Auckland Town Hall

 On 16 February 2018, Williams released his album Make Way for Love.
 To support the record, Willams first toured the United States and Europe before playing a series of European and Australian summer music festival dates through November 2018.

 Williams released a live album Live at Auckland Town Hall was released a year later on 1 February 2019 as a double album.
 The album was recorded in May 2018 at the historic Auckland Town Hall.
 Williams and the Yarra Benders continued to tour extensively through the end of 2019.
 In May 2020, Williams premiered a full live concert film of the "Live at Auckland Town Hall" album.
 The film ran 109 minutes for free through YouTube and Facebook followed by a live Q&A with fans.

+2022–present: My Boy & Te Whare Tīwekaweka

+Williams released his third album My Boy in 2022.
+After releasing singles My Boy, River Rival, Easy Does It and Don't Go Back, the full album was released.

+In January 2025, Williams announced the release of an entirely Māori album titled Te Whare Tīwekaweka, Lorde appears as a guest artist in one track titled "Kāhore He Manu E".

 Film and television appearances

 In 2015, Williams had a supporting role in the ABC Television miniseries The Beautiful Lie; he appeared in all six of the show's episodes.
 The following year, he had a small role in the 2016 New Zealand independent film The Rehearsal.

 Williams appeared in the 2018 Bradley Cooper-directed film A Star is Born, after Cooper saw Williams perform at The Troubadour in Los Angeles and asked him personally to appear in the film.
 Williams appears as a fictionalized version of himself during a Roy Orbison tribute performance, opposite musician Brandi Carlile and Cooper's character.

 The Justin Kurzel-directed film True History of the Kelly Gang, in which Williams plays George King, had its world premiere at the 2019 Toronto International Film Festival.
 The film also stars Russell Crowe, Nicholas Hoult, Charlie Hunnam and Essie Davis.
-Williams also has a supporting role in the Australian film Lone Wolf, which was filmed during Summer 2019 and is expected to be released in 2020.
+Williams also has a supporting role in the Australian film Lone Wolf, which was filmed during Summer 2019 and was expected to be released in 2020.
 In 2021, Williams played Johnny Abbot in Netflix series Sweet Tooth.